Hillman Avenger: Production

+Specifications

 Brazil

 The Avenger was also built in Brazil from 1973 until 1981 in two-door sedan form only, sold initially as Dodge 1800, named for its motor — the engine design was the same as found in Avengers sold elsewhere, although enlarged to a 1.8 L capacity.
 Styling was completely different from the British built Avengers (which only arrived four months later), with the bodywork from the A-pillar back being unique.
 The differences are very small, with the rear side window being somewhat larger and the overall appearance being slightly less curvy than the British model.
 More obvious is the use of larger bumpers, a four-headlamp grille (which was different from the design found on the quadruple headlamp Avengers and the American Plymouth Cricket), and conventional tail lights, which did not have the "hockeystick" shape of the Hillman Avenger.
 It was presented at the São Paulo Motor Show in November 1972.

+In 1975, the Avenger was the first car to be converted to alcohol as part of Brazil’s program to use excess sugar cane as fuel.

 In 1976, the car was renamed Dodge Polara (a nameplate Chrysler previously used on full-sized Dodge models in the U.S. and on a series of large Dodges in Argentina), and underwent a comprehensive facelift (in 1978), gaining the Chrysler Avenger's front styling, and dashboard setup, the revised bumpers and tail light treatments remaining unique to Brazil.
-A further light facelift was given in 1980 before production ceased in 1981.
+Brazil added GLS and GL models in 1980, making it the first Brazilian production vehicle to have a standard automatic transmission.
+A further light facelift was made in 1980 before production ceased in 1981 following Chrysler's exit from South America.

+As with Argentina, Volkswagen continued to assemble the Brazilian Avenger and the 1980–81 versions were dubbed “Dodge 1500 made by Volkswagen Argentina” (the "Made by Volkswagen Argentina" portion was added in a sticker on the rear window or a metal plate in the front).
+1982 saw the Volkswagen restyling that also took place in Argentina and the car was renamed the Volkswagen 1500.